top

 Best Ways to Talk About Adoption [Using Positive Language]

 One of the most common phrases used when talking about adoption is “giving a child up for adoption” or “give up a baby for adoption.”
 Because of this, some people tie adoption to the misconception that birth parents placed their baby for adoption because they are giving up.

-But, this isn’t true.
+However, this isn’t true.
 Adoption is never giving up.
 It’s a brave and selfless choice made out of love.
 Your birth parents chose adoption because they weren’t able or ready to give you the amazing life they wanted for you.
 They knew that they could give you a life full of stability and opportunity through adoption.

 How to Talk About Adoption

-• Talk about your adoption story
+• Talk about your adoption story.

-• Explain the adoption process in a generalized fashion
+• Explain the adoption process in a generalized fashion.

 Knowledge is power, and the more adoption knowledge you can provide the people around you with, the more you might feel like you can embrace adoption as a part of yourself.